What is a rabbit?

 The 305 global rabbit breeds have all descended from the European rabbit.
-Recent research has shown that all European rabbits carry common genetic markers and descend from one of two maternal lines.
+Recent research has shown that all European rabbits carry common genetic markers and drop from two maternal lines.
 These lines originated many millions of years ago when glaciers isolated two populations.

-It can be assumed that early human species began hunting rabbits as a food source, but little comprehensive evidence of the relationship with humans exists until Roman times.
+We can assume that the early human species began hunting rabbits as a food source, but little comprehensive evidence of the relationship with humans exists until Roman times.

-In any event rabbits were introduced from Spain and France to many countries including Britain.
-The historical evidence credits the Romans with the earliest written records of rabbits and as being the first to use hutches and walled enclosures.
+In any event, rabbits were introduced from Spain and France to many countries, including Britain.
+The historical evidence credits the Romans with the earliest written records of rabbits and the first to use cabinets and walled enclosures.
 By the middle ages, rabbits were regularly transported across Europe.